hanna-agbanrin/Defund-The-Police/index.md

 ![screenshot (56)](https://user-images.githubusercontent.com/102752920/161983777-484369b2-3861-4cec-8e44-f5d732de300b.png)
 ![screenshot (55)](https://user-images.githubusercontent.com/102752920/161983786-a14b576f-21ee-4358-80d4-5c65e1c67c95.png)

-We can also see a variety of topics which focuses on local demonstrations and real life event.
+We can also see a variety of topics which focus on local demonstrations and real life event.
 A difference from #DefundThePolice might be that the hashtag did not really manage to create an overarching narrative.
 ![screenshot (57)](https://user-images.githubusercontent.com/102752920/161984104-4c0a09bf-a263-4356-b09a-b0e6d478acbc.png)

 We instantiate the corpus object